-41 The City and Nellis AFB also have plans to implement storm drainage improvements.

-- 42 The proposed project involves construction of a storm drain under Hollywood Boulevard - 43 north of Las Vegas Boulevard, and the Range Wash Hollywood Branch (RWHW) and - 44 Range Wash East Tributary (RWEA).
-All of the proposed construction north of Las - 45 Vegas Boulevard will be done within existing rights-of-way (ROW).
-South of Las Vegas - 46 Boulevard, the proposed improvements to Range Wash are located on Nellis AFB.
-The

-1 RWEA will have a concrete channel between Munitions Road and the Dunes South

-2 Detention Basin, Dunes South Detention Basin, a berm across the natural wash of the

-3 East Tributary directing flow into the Dunes South Detention Basin, and a concrete-lined of this work will likely overlap or be adjacent to the proposed TASS improvements.
+The City and Nellis AFB also have plans to implement storm drainage improvements.
+The proposed project involves construction of a storm drain under Hollywood Boulevard north of Las Vegas Boulevard, and the Range Wash - Hollywood Branch (RWHW) and Range Wash - East Tributary (RWEA).
+All of the proposed construction north of Las Vegas Boulevard will be done within existing rights-of-way (ROW).
+South of Las Vegas Boulevard, the proposed improvements to Range Wash are located on Nellis AFB.
+The RWEA will have a concrete channel between Munitions Road and the Dunes South Detention Basin, Dunes South Detention Basin, a berm across the natural wash of the East Tributary directing flow into the Dunes South Detention Basin, and a concrete-lined outfall channel connecting the Dunes South Detention Basin to the Confluence Detention Basin.
+Although final design and alignment have not been determined, some of this work will likely overlap or be adjacent to the proposed TASS improvements.